Skip to main content

 Complementary

 A complementary fault line requires no action.
 The divergence is intentional — a specialist agent is supposed to emphasize certain values more than generalist peers.
-The classifier detects this based on agent role declarations and specialization metadata in the alignment cards.
+Complementary fault lines often appear in coherence.specializations for the agent that uniquely declares the value.
 If a fault line is incorrectly classified as complementary when you believe it is a real gap, check whether the agent’s card accurately declares its specialization scope.

 When multiple fault lines consistently isolate the same subset of agents, this is a structural fault line — more serious than any individual gap.
 The alignments array in the analysis result captures these patterns.